Jwakers/articuria/README.md

 - [x] Add error messages on the front end
 - [x] Add toast component for error handling and messaging
 - [x] Delete recording toast should be swapped out for a more visible modal
-- [ ] Compress recordings before upload
 - [x] Add a memory limit on video uploads
   - [x] Move the whole upload function to a server action to safely limit upload size
+- [ ] Compress recordings before upload
 - [ ] Add a limit to how many videos a user can upload
-- [ ] After recording is saved.
-Add section to link to that video

 ## 5. Saving Videos to the Database